influxdata/influxdb-client-js/influxdb-client-apis.task.authorizationid.md

 ## Task.authorizationID property

-The ID of the authorization used when this task communicates with the query engine.
+ID of the authorization used when the task communicates with the query engine.

 <b>Signature:</b>